 Serious illness rarely occurs, but complications can include severe liver inflammation, which may progress to liver failure in older adults and persons with underlying liver disease.
 Prolonged or worsening symptoms, lasting from 6 months to a year, may occur in some infected older children and adults.
 Death is rare in previously healthy individuals.

 Need for Medical Assistance

 Travelers who develop symptoms of or who have been exposed to HAV should seek medical attention.
-Due to the long incubation period, HepA vaccine (alone or with IG) may prevent or reduce the duration and severity of HAV infection, if given as soon as possible after exposure (ideally within 2 weeks).
+Due to the long incubation period, HepA vaccination (alone or with IG) may prevent or reduce the duration and severity of HAV infection, if given as soon as possible after exposure (ideally within 2 weeks).